AcademyPilot1/PatternAnalysis-2025/recognition/README.md

 **Training**

-Models were trained over the ADNI training set using the training loop ......

-* training process.
-* explain training loop
+Models were trained over the ADNI trainind set.
+A validation split of 10% was made to the training set.
+The split of 10% was deemed sufficiently large to produce representative validation accuracies without excessively diminishing the number of images the model could learn from.

 ### Testing
 **Model Size**